-Despite being a native of France, I didn’t feel like I fully belonged anywhere for a really long time.
-I moved around a lot and I was more familiar with card boxes and changing school every year than with a particular town or group of people.
-It’s only when I started my vocal training at age 12 in Belgium that I could imagine finding a family in the opera industry someday.
-I was seduced by the international dimension, and the passion, playfulness and togetherness that came with performing arts.
-I can’t say I really found what I was hoping for when I made the choice to sing professionally.
-But New York did reply back to me in how New Yorkers allowed themselves and others to be their unconventional unique selves.
+Despite being a native of France, I didn’t feel like I fully belonged anywhere for a long time.
+I moved around a lot and I was more familiar with card boxes and changing schools every year than with a particular town or group of people.
+It was only when I started my vocal training at age 12 in Belgium that I could imagine finding a family in the opera industry someday.
+I was seduced by the international dimension and the passion, playfulness, and togetherness that came with performing arts.
+I can’t say I found what I was hoping for when I chose to sing professionally.
+But New York did reply to me in how New Yorkers allowed themselves and others to be their unconventional unique selves.

 Building belonging comes with making space for everyone’s spice and creativity, promoting acceptance and compassion, creating opportunities for playfulness, and reuniting everyone around a meaningful goal.
-If you think of performing arts as a parallel, what makes a successful production is that everyone puts their efforts in both their individual and the production’s success, while investing in their unique talents for a (hopefully) mind-blowing experience.
+If you think of performing arts as a parallel, what makes a successful production is that everyone puts their efforts into both their individual and the production’s success while investing in their unique talents for a (hopefully) mind-blowing experience.

-Let’s face it, we’ve all crashed through one or two walls (or more) the past couple years.
-Whatever you’ve been through, your world is gone and you need to find ways to translate your being (your innate essence and your acquired experience) in the new world you live in, and this new world of yours.
+Let’s face it, we’ve all crashed through one or two walls (or more) in the past couple of years.
+Whatever you’ve been through, your world is gone and you need to find ways to translate your being (your innate essence and your acquired experience) into the new world you live in and this new world of yours.
 The door is now closed behind you.
 The door is closed behind all of us.